OKSDGIT/RepoPBL/CasosPBL/2021/en/Task02/Task02-CSP-Report.md

   * Provides the theoretical basis for the task, reinforcing the equivalence between algorithmic reasoning and Turing-computable functions.
 Students are expected to ground their solutions in this foundational concept.

 * **Requirements Analysis**
-  * Enables the identification, analysis, and formalization of user needs (e.g., DERBA’s demand for nighttime traffic classification) into computational requirements that guide system design.
+  * Enables the identification, analysis, and formalization of user needs (e.g., Department of Transport Infrastructure’s demand for nighttime traffic classification) into computational requirements that guide system design.

 * **Modeling and Simulation**
   * Involves abstracting system behaviors into formal representations and validating them through tools such as **JFLAP**.
 This knowledge area supports iterative refinement and verification of the proposed solution.